 At the invitation of project co-curator Andrea Bellini, DIS presents for the first time its own film, Everything But The World.
 Commissioned and produced by the Centre d’Art Contemporain Genève especially for BIM’21, Everything But The World is itself a pilot for a series on homo sapiens: a non-linear, natural history show about us.
-No Homo—like many of the other works in the exhibition—addresses the gulf between the complexity of humanity’s global existence and the smallness of our private lives.
+Everything But The World—like many of the other works in the exhibition—addresses the gulf between the complexity of humanity’s global existence and the smallness of our private lives.
 Along the way, it confronts our obsession with “the end of the world” while also acknowledging the arrogance of that word “the.”

 The other artists in the exhibition, selected by DIS and Andrea Bellini, grapple similarly with a shift in consciousness and a need to debunk narratives.
 The Biennale de l’Image en Mouvement in Geneva is not built around a theme imposed by the curators.
 Rather, it bases its identity as a biennial on the principle of the production of new and entirely original works, for which the curators carefully select a small group of artists.
 The atmosphere of BIM’21 expresses a shared urge to imagine worlds that differ from the one we live in, and by a creative refusal of the status quo, including the current economic system.
 Each in their own way, the artists in this extraordinary group challenge the notion that this is the only possible world and the only possible economic system, a concept of history that has long suppressed political and cultural debate.

-The other artists invited are Emily Allan & Leah Hennessey, Theo Anthony, Riccardo Benassi, Will Benedict & Steffen Jørgensen, Hannah Black & Juliana Huxtable & And Or Forever, DIS, Giulia Essyad, Simon Fujiwara, GRAU, Mandy Harris Williams, Camille Henrot, Sabrina Röthlisberger, Akeem Smith and TELFAR.
+The artists invited are Emily Allan & Leah Hennessey, Theo Anthony, Riccardo Benassi, Will Benedict & Steffen Jørgensen, Hannah Black & Juliana Huxtable & And Or Forever, DIS, Giulia Essyad, Simon Fujiwara, GRAU, Mandy Harris Williams, Camille Henrot, Sabrina Röthlisberger Belkacem, Akeem Smith and TELFAR.